 - The Default Asus RT-AC56S Router Username is: admin

-- The Default Asus RT-AC56S Router Password is: password
+- The Default Asus RT-AC56S Router Password is: admin

 If you are having trouble logging into the router setup pages here are a few options you can try: